The Russia House (film): Production

 The Russia House was filmed from October to December 1989, mostly on location in Moscow and Leningrad.
 It was the first major American production to be filmed substantially in the Soviet Union.
 The film's opening and closing sequences were filmed on location in Lisbon, Portugal.
 The sequence at the safe house was shot on Bowen Island, near Vancouver, British Columbia.
 The remainder of the film was shot in London.
 The film was shot using an anamorphic process called Technovision.

 Soundtrack

 The critically acclaimed music to The Russia House was composed and conducted by veteran composer Jerry Goldsmith.
 The score featured a mixture of Russian music and jazz to complement the nationalities and characteristics of the two main characters.
 There were four main featured soloists, with only one receiving a card on the opening titles - Branford Marsalis on soprano saxophone.
 Other soloists include a duduk player (an Armenian double reed instrument), pianist Mike Lang and double bassist John Patitucci.
-A soundtrack album has been released twice.
-The first edition was released as a film tie in on 11 December 1990 through MCA Records and features 17 tracks of score (including one piece of diegetic (source) music at a running time just over 61 minutes.